-The position of Commissioner for Children is set up under the CHILDREN, YOUNG PERSONS, AND THEIR FAMILIES ACT 1989.
+The position of New Zealand Commissioner for Children is set up under the CHILDREN, YOUNG PERSONS, AND THEIR FAMILIES ACT 1989.
 The position is one with broad-ranging powers and responsibilities with regards to the welfare and interests of children and young people, including investigating matters referred to the Commissioner by members of the public.

 Generally the Commissioner's office has the power to investigate and report on any matter affecting the welfare of children.
 Accordingly the Commissioner may become involved when you have a complaint about an agency exercising powers under the Act and you have not had a satisfactory response from the agency.